JonasGessner/JGDownloadAcceleration/README.md

 The readonly properties are:

-	NSURL *url;
+	NSURLRequest *originalRequest;
 	NSString *destinationPath;
 	unsigned long long contentLength;
 	NSError *error;

-`url` and `destinationPath` are set in the `initWithURL:destinationPath:resume:` method and should not be changed once the operation has been initialized, therefore they are a `readonly` property.
+`originalRequest` and `destinationPath` are set in the `initWithURL:destinationPath:allowResume:` or `initWithRequest:destinationPath:allowResume:` methods and should not be changed once the operation has been initialized, therefore they are a `readonly` property.
 `contentLength` is the expected length (bytes) of the resource to download.
-This value will be 0 before the `requestStartedBlock` is called. `error` returns the failure error (it will be `nil` if no error occured).
+This value will be 0 before the `requestStartedBlock` is called. `error` returns the failure error (it will be `nil` if no error occurred).
 The error will also be passed in the failure block.
 (See below for more info on the started and the failure blocks).

+<h4>The custom init methods:</h4>
+`JGDownloadOperation` can only be initialized using either of the two custom init methods.

+`initWithURL:destinationPath:allowResume:`: In this init method the request made will be a simple HTTP GET request from the given URL.
+No more customization is possible.

+`initWithRequest:destinationPath:allowResume:`: This init method allows you to use a custom NSURLRequest with `JGDownloadOperation`.
+The HTTP Method can only be GET (default). `JGDownloadOperation` also supports the `Range` header.

 `JGDownloadOperation` uses blocks to communicate with a delegate.